American Rheinmetall Vehicles, LLC

 Rheinmetall’s Lynx next-generation combat vehicle has come a long way in less than five years' time.
 Starting from the drawing board, both KF31 and KF41 types were brought to life and travelled the world going through extensive trials along the way.
 Now, Hungary has become the launch customer ordering 218 vehicles after having signed a joint venture agreement with Rheinmetall.
 A strong signal to those eying the most advanced IFV to date.

-American Rheinmetall Vehicles, Textron Systems, Raytheon Technologies, L3Harris Technologies, Allison Transmission, and Anduril Industries are digitally designing America’s next-generation infantry fighting vehicle.
+American Rheinmetall Vehicles, Textron Systems, RTX, L3Harris Technologies, Allison Transmission, and Anduril Industries are digitally designing America’s next-generation Mechanized Infantry Combat Vehicle.

 The HX family of tactical trucks